ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - __Office Hours:__ TBD in 309 Evans Hall
 - __Text:__ Statistics, 4th edition (by Freedman, Pisani, and Purves)
 - __Final:__ Wed, May-10, 3:00-6:00pm
 - __GSIs:__ Office hours of the GSIs will be posted on the bCourses page.
-You can go to the office ours of __any__ GSI, not just your own.
+You can go to the office hours of __any__ GSI, not just your own.